-- 1. Testing dates and times will generally be Tuesdays and Thursdays at 10:45 am & 1:30 pm and must be scheduled 24 hours in advance after instructor has reviewed that the student has met all competency requirements and completed a study review session.
+- 1. Dates and times will be determined by the program faculty, and will generally be at 1-:45am on scheduled days per each cohort's pacing calendar be The test will be scheduled 24 hours in advance after instructor has reviewed that the student has met all competency requirements and completed a study review session.
 Testing dates may change as needed at the faculty's discretion.
-Should testing date(s) need to be rescheduled, it is the student's responsibility to contact the faculty or the scheduler to reschedule the testing date(s). - If the student scores lower than a 77 percent on the test on the scheduled testing day, the student must schedule remediation prior to re-testing.
+Should testing date(s) need to be rescheduled, it is the student's responsibility to contact the faculty or the scheduler to reschedule the testing date(s).
+If a student is absent on a test date, the student must discuss a reschedule date with the faculty upon return to the classroom. - 2.
+If the student scores lower than a 77 percent on the test on the scheduled testing day, the student must schedule remediation prior to re-testing.